stevef51/CPPServiceLocator/README.md

     auto bar = slc->resolve<Bar>();

 # Why is it called ServiceLocator but you said it does Dependancy Injection?
 The ServiceLocator class does not do Dependancy Injection on its own which is why I chose not to call it a DependancyInjector - the Dependancy Injection occurs by how you code your bindings.
-Using the lambda function bindings to return "new" instances is where the Dependancy Injection occurs, its not Reflection but it works really well (see above, examples/ tests/)
+Using the lambda function bindings to return "new" instances is where the Dependancy Injection occurs, its not Reflection but it works really well (see above, examples/example_dependancy_injector and tests/)

 # Aliases
 Each bind only allows 1 interface to 1 implementation.
 Use aliases to bind multiple interfaces to 1 implementation :-